-Given the above problems, with invalid criteria, Hubbard's (2016) meta-analysis of 804 replication outcomes in 16 studies in seven areas of management science (pp. 140-141) found that the authors of the replications reported conflicts with the original study for 46 percent of the replications.
+Hubbard's (2016) meta-analysis of 804 replication outcomes in studies in seven areas of management science (pp. 140-141) found that the authors of the replications reported conflicts with the original studies for 46 percent of the replications.
 The Open Science Collaboration (OSC 2015) study of 100 direct replications claimed that 36 percent of replication attempts failed.
-Even allowing for the fact that many of the replications were identified as failed by the researchers due to their inappropriate use of statistical significance as a criterion, the findings on reliability raise concerns.
+Even allowing for the fact that many of the replications were identified as failed by the researchers based upon the inappropriate use of statistical significance as a criterion, the findings on reliability raise concerns.